Efi4/template_repo/README.md

 # template_repo
-This repo will be used as template
+This repo will be used as template for backstage POC